 Travel by Bus from Copenhagen to Odense

 Long-distance coaches may not be the most glamorous way of traveling but buses are often the cheapest way to get from Copenhagen to Odense (and other cities in Denmark).
+As in many other European countries, Flixbus is the market leader with at least hourly buses running between Copenhagen and Odense.

 The main problem with using buses from Copenhagen to Odense on day trips is that the stops in Odense are not all that convenient.
-The occasional – usually late night – bus may stop near the train station but most buses stop to the south of the city center near to the highway exits.
+The occasional – usually late-night – bus may stop near the train station but most buses stop to the south of the city center near to the highway exits.

 Driving from Copenhagen to Odense